Skip to main content

 Prepare your own package publishing server

-Next Design package servers comply with the NuGet V2/V3 protocol.
+Next Design's package server complies with the NuGet V2/V3 protocol.
 To release a server that can only be accessed by a limited number of users, such as an organization, you need to prepare your own NuGet server.
 For more information, see Microsoft's Hosting your own NuGet feed.

 Folder structure in the package